Norm (mathematics): Euclidean norm

 This is the Euclidean norm, which gives the ordinary distance from the origin to the point X—a consequence of the Pythagorean theorem.

 This operation may also be referred to as "SRSS", which is an acronym for the square root of the sum of squares.

 The Euclidean norm is by far the most commonly used norm on $\R^n,$ but there are other norms on this vector space as will be shown below.

-However, all these norms are equivalent in the sense that they all define the same topology.
+However, all these norms are equivalent in the sense that they all define the same topology on finite-dimensional spaces.

 The inner product of two vectors of a Euclidean vector space is the dot product of their coordinate vectors over an orthonormal basis.